vjb/QSharp/README.md

+﻿This is taken directly out of the Microsoft Examples @ https://github.com/Microsoft/Quantum.git

-﻿# Simple Quantum Algorithms Sample #
+# Simple Quantum Algorithms Sample #

 This sample describes three simple quantum algorithms: the Bernstein-Vazirani quantum algorithm to learn a parity function, the Deutsch-Jozsa quantum algorithm to distinguish constant Boolean functions from balanced ones, and the hidden shift quantum algorithm that identifies a shift pattern between so-called bent functions.